yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 ### Cutover

-Cutover is the last phase of switching your application from pointing to your source database to pointing to your target YugabyteDB.
+Cutover is the last phase of switching your application from pointing to your source database to pointing to your target YugabyteDB datbase.

 Keep monitoring the metrics displayed for export data and import data processes.
 After you notice that the import of events is catching up to the exported events, you are ready to perform a cutover.
 You can use the "Remaining events" metric displayed in the import data process to help you determine the cutover.